Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

     BILD ERGÄNZEN MIT OHNE MESSAGE

 3. Click the *Release* drop-down list and select the EDIFACT version to which you want to refer.
-Information on the relevant version is specified in the specification resp. implementation guide of your business partner.
+Information on the relevant version is available in the implementation guide of your business partner.

 4. Click the *Message type* drop-down list and select the message type which you want to set up, for example INVOIC.